octoenergy/octoenergy.github.io/_posts/2024-08-19-mypy-imports.markdown

 ## Observations on the different modes

-[The mypy docs](https://mypy.readthedocs.io/en/stable/running_mypy.html#following-imports) recommend using `normal` or `error` modes, if possible, as it makes sure you're accidentally skipping any part of the code base.
+[The mypy docs](https://mypy.readthedocs.io/en/stable/running_mypy.html#following-imports) recommend using `normal` or `error` modes, if possible, as it makes sure you're not accidentally skipping any part of the code base.
 The interesting thing about `error` mode is it will force you to check the internals of all third party packages, too, which seems strange to me.

-`skip`, the docs suggests, should be used with caution.
+`skip`, the documentation suggests, should be used with caution.
 I can understand why: detecting whether a function in an upstream package is called with the correct types is, surely, essential if you're going to bother running a type checker at all?
 But perhaps there is some niche use case I haven't thought of.

 Finally, there's `silent`.
-The mypy docs suggest this is a kind of compromise mode, to be used if it is just too difficult to check the whole code base.
+The mypy docs suggest that using this is a compromise, to be used if it is just too difficult to check the whole code base.
 But now I understand what this does, I kind of like it.
 It brings the behaviour checking local modules in line with the third party / standard library packages, making it a bit easier to remember what's being checked.
 I can imagine this might be worth exploring if you wanted to run type checking on different parts of your code base